 This guy used the name of Eddy Fergus, but I am sure he has changed his name by now or uses many aliases.
 So, to look for his name will not help you spot the wrap your car money scam.

 This particular car wrap scam is designed to launder money, and you are used as the tool or mule to do the dirty deed.

 But first things first.
-How will you find these people, or how do they locate you?
-You will receive a text message or a flyer in the mail telling you that you can make money advertising with a shrink wrap on your car.
+How will you find these people who want you to wrap your car in an advertisement, or how do they locate you?
+You will receive a text message or a flyer in the mail telling you that you can make money advertising with shrink-wrap on your car.
 All you have to do is drive around as usual and use your vehicle for advertising.
 You may see an add-on social media or a job posting board also.